THIS SECTION IS EXTREMELY IMPORTANT...... IF YOU DON’T GET ANYTHING OUT OF THIS SITE. HEED THIS SECTION.

 All major manufactures make state of the art base layers.
 But that isn’t to say they are the best for you.

-For those wanting warmth and wicking capabilities, I’d suggest Indera Two Layer Pro.
-I’ve skied for 61 years and have found nothing to match the Indera Two Layer tops and bottoms.
+For those wanting warmth and wicking capabilities, I’d suggest Indera Two Layer Pro, SEE BELOW.
+I’ve skied for 62 years and have found nothing to match the Indera Two Layer tops and bottoms.
 The inside is polypropylene, while the outer layer is Moreno wool.
 If I have one gripe about the Indera, it is that the waist band deteriorates after a lot of washing.
-But at for about 20$ per piece, it’s a great buy and works well.
+But at for about 22$ per piece, it’s a great buy and works well.

 Bunch the excess material on both sides of the waist band and sew it together.

 The next layer is the thermo layer.
-The thermo layer is designed to add warmth.
+The thermo layer is designed to keep you warm.
 They come in weights like 200 grams or higher.
 The thicker the fleece weight, the warmer the garment.
 For those on a budget, look for an off brand within your budget.

-Your outer layer is designed to not only keep you warm, but dry.
+Your outer layer is designed to not necessarily only keep you warm, but dry.

 Do not scrimp on your outer layer.
 They should have features like a hood with a draw string to fit your head snuggly, removable hood, and a small sun visor.
 Other important features are a powder skirt to keep the snow out, pit zips to cool our self ( the larger the better), easy open and close pockets, and completely waterproof.
 Look below for washing and treating.